 Manchester's best restaurants

-With a sumptuous sky bar and tasting menu by ambitious executive chef, Aiden Byrne, Manchester House celebrates the city’s inimitable sense of style with aplomb.
-As the flagship restaurant and bar of Manchester’s most prolific and showy restaurant group, Living Ventures, no expense has been spared on the sleek industrial-chic design – or on the multi-million pound state of the art kitchens.
+With a sumptuous sky bar and tasting menu by ambitious executive chef Aiden Byrne, Manchester House celebrates the city’s inimitable sense of style with aplomb.
+As the flagship restaurant and bar of Manchester’s most prolific and showy restaurant group, Living Ventures, no expense has been spared on the sleek industrial-chic design – or on the multi-million-pound state-of-the-art kitchens.

-Although restaurants of its ilk are ten-a-penny in Manchester these days, The Grill On the Alley has been filling the bellies of Manchester folk with steak, seafood and cocktails for years with very few complaints.
+Although restaurants of its ilk are ten-a-penny in Manchester these days, The Grill on the Alley has been filling the bellies of Manchester folk with steak, seafood and cocktails for years with few complaints.
 Once you've sunk a few passion fruit slings at the bar, you’re led through the closely packed tables by a friendly member of staff.
 The dining room features a grand, open kitchen; the decor is all wood, exposed brick, low lighting and leather booths, both comfortable and lively when the restaurant is full – which it usually is.

-Among the colour and noise of Chinatown exits a single Japanese restaurant, Yuzu.
+Among the colour and noise of Chinatown lies a single Japanese restaurant, Yuzu.
 It was once one of Manchester’s best ‘hidden gems’, before a glowing review from food critic Jay Rayner let the cat out of the bag.
 Now reservations are harder to come by, particularly at peak times, but they’re worth the wait.

-The winner of the 2012 Manchester Tourism Award for Restaurant of the Year is an impressive 300 seat space just off the Oxford Road corridor.
+The winner of the 2012 Manchester Tourism Award for Restaurant of the Year is an impressive 300-seat space just off the Oxford Road corridor.
 Modern and sleek and a far cry from the curry mile, Zouk offers Indian cuisine of the highest standard in a large, two-storey restaurant where you can also dine alfresco in the outdoor shisha lounge.